Combine five 2x4s, a handful of screws and a long afternoon to build a handsome and sturdy sitting spot for your deck or garden.

 Begin by assembling one of the leg structures.
 First find a piece of scrap that’s 4 1⁄2″ wide and place it between two of the leg pieces.

 Center the top cross brace on the two legs, flush everything up, then glue and screw the cross brace to the legs using two screws in each.
-You can use polyurethane glue or a water-resistant glue such as Titebond II.
+You can use polyurethane glue or a waterproof glue such as Titebond III.

 Put another piece of scrap 2×4 against the top cross brace and center the low cross brace below that scrap.
 Then glue and screw the low cross brace to the legs.